 This section describes the operation of the embedded flash memory.
-The MCU can read and write the memory and perform erase page operations.
-You can configure and program the flash memory through an external SPI slave interface and you can also configure it to inhibit readback or modification of the memory content.
+You can read, program and erase the memory from the SPI slave interface.
+You can read the memory from the MCU and under special circumstances the MCU can perform write and erase operations, for instance, when performing a firmware upgrade through the USB interface (this requires that special firmware is installed).
 You can also program the flash memory through the USB by using the USB bootloader.

-- 32k Flash memory
+- 16k Flash memory

+- 32 pages of main block + 1 infopage

 - · Page size 512 bytes

-- 64 pages of main block + 1 InfoPage

 - Endurance minimum 1000 write/erase cycles

 - Direct SPI programmable

-- · Read and write accessible from MCU
+- Read and write accessible from MCU

-- Configurable MCU write and erase protection
+- Configurable write protect

-- · Configurable SPI readback protection
+- Configurable readback protect

-- · HW support for FW upgrade